Maximizing the Effectiveness of Data Visualizations in Regulatory Submissions

 - Both plots correctly show variability as 95% confidence intervals (CIs), reflecting the precision of the point estimate for each arm.
 Confidence intervals should be preferred over other measures of variability such as standard errors or standard deviations for hypothesis-based endpoints because CIs can be used to make statistical inference.
 (Standard errors show precision but not in a way that is directly interpretable and standard deviations reflect variability of data but not precision of a point estimate).

-- The p-values on the right figure also draw attention to the important comparisons and make the important point that the results for this endpoint are statistically significant for both primary comparisons.
+- The p-values on the bottom figure also draw attention to the important comparisons and make the important point that the results for this endpoint are statistically significant for both primary comparisons.

 - Well-labeled graphs don’t require legends.
 Don’t make your reader have to play what we at 3D often refer to as “legend tennis” where the reader has to go back and forth from the figure to the footnote to the text in order to understand the results.
 Label the treatment arms in a meaningful way with the study drug and the dose rather than letters that require a footnote.